ClonyPDF home

 For paper applications at an embassy or consulate, the photo is checked manually by consular staff against a printed checklist, often alongside your passport photo if you're submitting both documents in the same visit.
 Manual review can be more forgiving on exact pixel dimensions but less forgiving on visible quality issues like glare or shadow, since a person is looking at the print rather than software checking pixel dimensions.

-Child visa photo requirements
+Child and infant visa photo requirements

 Children and infants follow the same 35×45mm size and white-background rule as adults, with a few enforcement points that come up specifically for younger applicants: